 Maybe you don’t get enough attention, your opinion is not validated.
 Is it a familiar pattern?
 Do you feel like that outside this relationship, for example, with friends and family?
 If yes, you are not the only one.
 Maybe you don’t feel enough support or just are too self-conscious to have a clear vision?
 What do psychologists say about this problem?
 It is understandable that at first, you need to realize the issue and put it into words.

 Look at the problem from a different perspective

 It happens that we project our inner fears onto our couple.
 Maybe it’s emotional baggage from your previous relationship that ruined the experience for you without you knowing it.
 Imagine how a stranger would react to your current situation.
 Would they be concerned about you?
 Would your problem seem important to them?
 Sure, if the answer is negative, it doesn’t mean that your issue isn’t substantial.
 Maybe you should just overlook it from an objective point of view.
-Maybe you should just meet a nice woman.

 Don’t project your inner concerns onto your relationship